tshepang/blog/content/austin-powers-in-goldmember-2002.md

 The least interesting of the three movies in the series, complete with a badly miscast Beyonce Knowles, who is even worse than Elizabeth Hurley in [the first one].
-This is made even worse by her failed tough 70's black gal persona, a bad parody of Foxy Brown.
+This is made even worse by her failed tough 70's black woman persona, a bad parody of Foxy Brown.
 The most annoying, and worst-developed, character however is the guy named Goldmember.
 What were they thinking?
 Luckily, Fat Bustard is interesting this time around, and so is the son of Dr. Evil.